PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:43:51
+Last updated: 2024-04-02 19:44:24
-Random Quote: There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen. - Wayne Dyer
+Random Quote: Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen. - Winston Churchill